MicrosoftDocs/dataexplorer-docs/data-explorer/serilog-connector.md

 ## Set up your environment

-In this section, you'll set up your environment to use the Serilog sink.
+In this section, you'll prepare your environment to use the Serilog sink.

 ### Install the package